HeAndres/Spark-Course/README.md

 # Spark-Course
-This repository contains the code of the exercises for a Spark course on Udemy.
+This repository contains the notebooks for the exercises of a Spark course on Udemy.
-It contains notebooks called "intento_propio.ipynb" (my own trial), for every exercise.
+The notebooks are called "intento_propio.ipynb" (my own trial).